WoodyCode23/nfc-reminders/README.md

 Go to Developer Tools → Events and listen to tag_scanned to see if events are firing Sensors show "Unknown":

-Make sure you created the input_datetime helper first Scan the NFC tag at least once
+Make sure the integration created the input_datetime helper automatically Scan the NFC tag at least once
 Verify entity names match (check Settings → Devices & Services → Entities) Contributing